Gerard Piqué’s special message to Paula Badosa

 “I am experiencing many emotions

-“I am experiencing many emotions,” highlighted Paula Badosa, 62 in the world but already reaching the top-40.
+“I am experiencing many emotions,” highlighted Paula Badosa, 62 in the world but already peering into the top-40.

 Different experiences that include special messages.
 Asked by the issuers, Paula Badosa remembered one with double meaning, sent by Gerard Piqué.